Birthday Glamping in January? Am I mad?

 Suki and her family were great at recommending local things to do and places to visit!
 And as I mentioned, if you wanted more action, the Surrey hills have lots to offer.
 We decided to keep it simple and entertain ourselves, which in such beautiful surroundings is easy to do!
 Everyone loved it so much we’ve decided to carry on the tradition and make it an annual thing, and have already booked for next year!
 The Green Escape is a fantastic getaway if you like the rurality of camping but with a few extra amenities and a nice warm bed.
 The woodland really does feel like your own little world for a weekend.
 The most difficult thing is organising enough people to fill it, as you pay for the place as a whole, you can’t just book one or two huts.
 So gather your friends and/or family!

-For more information including prices, availability, and more photos, have a look at the The Green Escape’s website, and follow them on Instagram!
+For more information on gLAMPING in these beautiful Surrey woods; including prices, availability, and more photos, have a look at the The Green Escape’s website, and follow them on Instagram!

 What are your favourite glamping locations?
 Leave me a comment!